Shafqat Amanat Ali: Other work

 Ali has lent his vocals to dozens of Pakistani drama (soap opera) soundtracks (known as OSTs) over the years, including the popular song "Ik Sitam Aur Meri Jaan" from Saiqa (2009), which he sang as a tribute to the legendary ghazal singer Mehdi Hassan.
 Continuing a tradition established by his father, Ustad Amanat Ali Khan, Ali has also sung numerous patriotic songs throughout his career which have been released regularly on the occasion of Pakistan's Independence Day, Resolution Day, and Defence Day.

 Ali made an appearance on the "Rubaroo" episode of Indian Idol Season 4 in 2008.
 From October 2015 to January 2016, he served as a judge on Zee TV's Asia's Singing Superstar along with Shankar Mahadevan.
 He has also performed frequently on Virsa Heritage Revived — an entertainment and live music show that aired on PTV, hosted by Yousaf Salahuddin.

-On the occasion of Mahatma Gandhi's 150th birth anniversary in October 2018, the Indian Ministry of External Affairs commissioned and released a medley of Gandhi's favourite bhajan, "Vaishnava Jana To," featuring 124 artistes from 124 countries.
-Ali represented Pakistan in the medley, paying homage to Gandhi, and stated: "this is a gesture of peace and the first step towards dialogue for peace.
-There are a lot of people...working for peace in both the countries because, at the end of the day, war doesn't do good to any country.
-I thought this is going to be a good way to melt [the] ice between both the countries."
-In 2019, on the occasion of Iqbal Day, Ali performed Allama Muhammad Iqbal's celebrated verse, "Khudi Ka Sirr-e-Nihan," at the historic Lahore Fort in honour of the celebrated poet and philosopher.

 In 2020, Ali was invited to serve on the Cultural, Heritage and Sports Advisory Board for the Parliamentary Special Committee on Kashmir by committee chairperson Shehryar Afridi.
 The advisory board was conceived as a creative alliance of media, music, and sports personalities with the goal of promoting Pakistan's cultural heritage and legacy within the country and abroad.